 Generators also become coroutines, a more generalized form of subroutines.
 Subroutines are entered at one point and exited at another point (the top of the function, and a return statement), but coroutines can be entered, exited, and resumed at many different points (the yield statements).

 5 Built-in functions

 Let's look in more detail at built-in functions often used with iterators.

-Two of Python's built-in functions, map() and filter(), are somewhat obsolete; they duplicate the features of list comprehensions but return actual lists instead of iterators.
+Two of Python's built-in functions, map() and filter() duplicate the features of generator expressions: